 - Optionally, launch additional VMs, and join them to the site.

-This topic describes some items of special note when deploying ArcGIS Server on VMware.
+This sections below describe items of note when deploying ArcGIS Server on VMware.

 Create a VMware template with ArcGIS Server installed